Golf Club Types & Uses: A Complete Guide

 Key Takeaways

-• Putters are used to make short shots into the cup on the green.
+5. Putters: Used for short shots into the cup on the green.

 Picking the proper golf equipment (especially clubs) is essential to enhance your performance.
 Using the right golf club for the appropriate condition can hugely impact your play.